Stationary bandit theory: Problem of definitions

-As a historical case study to support his theory, Olson refers to the Warlord Era in China (1916–1928), when the country was controlled by various military strongmen who ruthlessly plundered the population.
-The warlord Feng Yuxiang subdued others and established his control over significant territories of China.
+As a historical case study, Olson points to the Warlord Era in China (1916–1928), when the country was controlled by various military strongmen who plundered the population.
+One warlord, Feng Yuxiang, subdued others and established control over significant territories.
 According to Olson's theory, this is how a state emerges.
-However, some researchers consider it unjustified to use the term "state", as the advantage and ability to collect taxes from subjects in its territory do not automatically lead to the formation of a state.
-In such a case, it is rather the emergence of a "quasi-state", an organization with a comparative advantage in exerting violence over a certain territory, but not being a state.
+However, some researchers find the application of the term "state" unjustified, as the ability to collect tribute from subjects does not automatically constitute state formation.
+This may instead represent the emergence of a "quasi-state"—an organization with a comparative advantage in violence over a territory, but not yet a true state.